CleanroomMC/Cleanroom/ENGINE_OVERVIEW.md

 ## 2.2 Framebuffer
 A framebuffer, also known as a render target, is the target of a subpass.
-Multi-resolution support is enforced here to facilitate future upgrades.
+Multi-resolution and HDR support is enforced by `FrameFinalizer` to facilitate future upgrades.

-It's not recommended to instantiate framebuffers and use them on your own.
+Framebuffers are managed and initiated by our frame finalizer (`RenderingCoordinator.frameFinalizer`).
+`FrameFinalizer` can be seen as the simplified version of Frame Graph (Frame Graph is able to analyze the dependencies between render passes and framebuffers automatically), where we handle framebuffer dependencies and swaps manually and hide the complexity under simple interfaces.

+> Note: Render passes can't bind their target framebuffers.
+Every framebuffer-related thing is handled by `FrameFinalizer`.

 ## 2.3 Render Pass & Subpass
 `RenderPass` is a container that doesn't handle any of the rendering logic or implementations but stores `Subpass`es in an order.